xtacocorex/chip-python-aREST/README.rst

 CHIP_IO is required to use this library, code and instructions are here: https://github.com/xtacocorex/CHIP_IO Scripts using this library will need to be run with root permissions (sudo or started at boot by init script).

+This library is also available on pypi and can be installed via pip/pip3.:

+    # Python2
+    sudo pip install chip-python-aREST
+    # Python3
+    sudo pip3 install chip-python-aREST

 Usage
 --------